Gibbs measures for foliated bundles with negatively curved leaves: Examples of quasifuchsian representations

+\paragraph{Gibbs measures for foliated hyperbolicity.} In this article, we only define Gibbs measures in the case of foliated bundles.
+For the geodesic flow tangent to general foliations, we were only able to define Gibbs measures for two particular potentials: we studied the $H$-Gibbs measures (see \cite{Al2}), as well as the Gibbs $u$-states (see \cite{Al3}).
+The reason we were able to do it is that is that harmonic and Lebesgue classes on horospheres exist even if the leaves don't cover a compact manifold.

+If one knew, for some potential $F$, how to define a family of measures in the unstable manifolds satisfying the right quasi-invariance properties under the action of the foliated geodesic flow, one could call $F$-Gibbs an invariant measure whose conditional measures in the unstable manifolds lie in the class prescribed by the family.

+In the case of foliated bundles, we only have to lift the families of measures which are defined in the base by the fibration.
+In the general case, it is open. \begin{ques} Let $(M,\F)$ be a compact foliated manifold with negatively curved leaves, and $F:T^1\F\to\R$ a continuous function, uniformly Hölder continuous in the leaves of $\hcF$.
+Is it possible to construct a family of measures $(\lambda^F_{F,v})_{v\in T^1\F}$ defined in the unstable manifolds which is absolutely continuous under the action of the foliated geodesic flow with the following Radon-Nikodym cocycle

+If the answer is affirmative, what is the dynamical meaning of the number $P(F)$?
+In the case of the null potential, is it related with the foliation entropy \cite{GLW}? \end{ques}

+\paragraph{The dimension of fibers.} The results of uniqueness stated here are in the context of a projective fiber of complex dimension $1$.
+It is natural to ask the following question.

+\begin{ques} Do the uniqueness results stated here hold when the fiber is a $\C\PP^{d}$, $d\geq 2$? \end{ques} The case of $\C\PP^2$ could easily be derived from a trick due to Bonatti and G\'omez-Mont described in the last part of \cite{BG}.
+The question of the unique ergodicity of the foliated horocyclic flow when the base is a closed hyperbolic surface, and the fiber is $\C\PP^{d}$, $d\geq 3$ is a work in progress by Bonatti, Eskin and Wilkinson (private conversation with Bonatti).

 \paragraph{Acknowledgments.} I would like to thank warmly my advisor Christian Bonatti who read the first drafts of this paper with care, dedication and a lot of patience.
-It is also a pleasure to thank François Ledrappier, Barbara Schapira, Rémi Langevin and Patrick Gabriel for many useful conversations and mail exchanges from which this work has benefited.
+It is also a pleasure to thank François Ledrappier, Barbara Schapira, Rémi Langevin and Patrick Gabriel for many useful conversations and mail exchanges.
+Last but not least, the present version of the paper owes a lot to the referee's comments.
+I am grateful to him/her for that.

 \textbf{Sébastien Alvarez (salvarez@impa.br)}\\ IMPA, Est. D. Castorina 110, 22460-320, Rio de Janeiro, Brazil.\\